-Projects should document the parameters used to analyze and categorize risks so that they are available for reference throughout the life of the project because circumstances change over time.
+Work groups should document the parameters used to analyze and categorize risks so that they are available for reference throughout the work because circumstances change over time.
 Using these parameters, risks can easily be re-categorized and analyzed when changes occur.

-The project can use techniques such as failure mode and effects analysis (FMEA) to examine risks of potential failures in the product or in selected product development processes.
+The work group can use techniques such as failure mode and effects analysis (FMEA) to examine risks of potential failures in the service system or in selected service delivery processes.
 Such techniques can help to provide discipline in working with risk parameters.